Regulations Summary and Area Map

 Legal to Take –

-Wood duck and teal during special September duck season.
+Wood duck, teal and Canada geese during September duck season.
+Teal and Canada geese during September teal season.
 Duck, geese and coot during duck, light goose and coot season and the youth hunt.
 Common moorhen may also be taken during the youth hunt.

 Regulations Unique to Waterfowl Season –